karantaware531/InfyTQ-Certifications-Exam-Slot-2-Handson-Coding-Question-2of-Day-08-02-2022-/README.md

 The last consonant in outstr, Iconsonant, is "t" and the index position of last occurrence of "t" in instr, i.e.,"temperature", is 7.Add the index to outstr to get "aeeeu6mpmtt7"Hence the OUTPUT.

-SAMPLE INPUT 2:rhythm
+SAMPLE INPUT 2:  rhythm

-SAMPLE OUTPUT 2:NA-1hhmrty2
+SAMPLE OUTPUT 2:  NA-1hhmrty2

 EXPLAINATION:-For the given instr, there are no vowels.
 So add "NA" to outstr and append "-1" in place of index to get outstr as "NA-1".
 The consonants present in instr are "r", "h", "y", "t", "h", "m".